 “The beauty of the creation truly reveals the depth of the creator.
 This exemplifies the heart and soul of Herb Lapp, not only through his works but a knowledge which surpasses wisdom and hinges on greatness.
 In these times, more than ever, our association to the past is a vital link to the dedication and principals that made this nation great.
 It’s people like Herb Lapp who have nurtured a segment of history and carried on an American tradition of excellence in craftsmanship that will be passed on to generations to come.” - Edward Morris- (writer and nature photographer)

-With extensive training which includes Windsor Institute, Hampden, N.H.and Philadelphia Windsor Chair Shop, Earlville, Oley Valley, PA. as well as, years of experience, Herb has not only given back to his craft, but has contributed his time and skill to generate a public appreciation of our history through demonstrations and articles.
+To make a Windsor chair took training that included two - one week long classes at the Windsor Institute, Hampden, N.H. and another at the Philadelphia Windsor Chair Shop, Earlville, Oley Valley, PA.
+As all trade craftsman know it takes years of additional experience.
+Herb has not only given back to his craft, but also has contributed his time and skill to generate a public appreciation of our history through demonstrations and articles.

 In one of his articles, The Craftsmanship of Philadelphia Windsor Chairmaker Joseph Henzey he wrote, “My personal experience with Windsor chair construction led to an interest in early Windsor chairmakers and a desire to learn more about these craftsmen.” (see full article here)